pwlctk/UnitTestsExercises/README.md

 # Learning Java
 ## Unit tests with JUnit5 framework
-### Standard tests, parameterized tests, conditional tests, assertions and more
+### Standard, parameterized and conditional tests, assertions and more